ruff-lang/ruff-lang.org/content/_index.md

 ## How

+Below is a list of planned features for the first stable release of Bunny.

 - **Minimal and Modern Syntax**, striving for elegance and expressivity.
 - **Functional**, as in functions are values.
 - **Tail-Call Optimized**, recursion without the overhead.